SimmeringRook/simmeringrook.github.io/courses/CH231/Week1/ProblemSet_Chapter1.md

 > "In a chemical reaction, matter is neither created nor destroyed."

 Chemical reactions cause a substance to change by either altering the state of the substance (boiling water: liquid $\rightarrow$ gas) or through changing the bonds of the comprising elements.
-The compounds and elements are either breaking apart ($H_2O\rightarrow2H+0$) or bonding together ($2Cu+0_2\rightarrow 2CuO$).
+The compounds and elements are either breaking apart ($H_2 O \rightarrow 2H+O$) or bonding together ($2Cu + O_2 \rightarrow 2CuO$).
 These elements have to come from the surrounding system: we cannot heat copper powder in a vacuum (no oxygen) and create Copper oxide; we can seal copper power in a container with oxygen and remove all the oxygen through synthesizing copper oxide, but the resulting mass of the copper oxide will be equal to the sum of the initial masses.

 <br />